-You can use title formats to customize how the titles of your homepage, collections, and items display in browser tabs.
-Title formats also tell search engines what to display in search results.
+You can use title formats to customize how the titles of your pages and content display.
+These titles identify pages in browser tabs and may display in search results.

 Homepage Title Format

-The Homepage Title Format sets the title of your homepage.
-This displays your Site Name by default, using the variable %s.
+The Homepage Title Format sets how your homepage title displays.
+This displays your Site Title by default, using the variable %s.

-Note: To edit your Site Name, go to the Design panel, and then click Logo & Title.
-For more information, visit Adding a site title.
+Tip: To change your Site Title, go to the Design panel, and click Logo & Title.
+To learn more, visit Adding a site title.